Jamie Ogden’s article “Important tax news for owners of Partnerships and LLCs” was republished by Hotel Online.

-In the May 2017 issue of Los Angeles Lawyer, JMBM tax attorneys Brad S. Cohen and Scott J. Loresch write about Tax and Estate Planning for Postmortem Celebrity.
+In the May 2017 issue of Los Angeles Lawyer, JMBM tax attorney Brad S. Cohen writes about Tax and Estate Planning for Postmortem Celebrity.
 “Does a studio have the right to use a celebrity’s image after his or her death?
-If so, is there any way to plan ahead to avoid the […]
+If so, is there any way to plan ahead to avoid the misappropriation of a celebrity […]

 Gordon Schaller’s and Eric Bardwell’s article, “Double Whammy: Federal Estate Tax Repeal Could Substantially Increase Tax For California Residents” was published in the LISI Estate Planning Newsletter.

 With all of the talk about potential repeal of the federal estate tax1, many people have decided to postpone further estate planning, hoping that the repeal will occur.
 However, Californians should hold out no such hope.
 On February 21, 2017, California State Senator Scott Wiener announced a ballot measure, Senate Bill 726, that would create […]